-In the event of ‘no deal’ you will need to have been resident in the UK by 29 March 2019 to apply to the Settlement Scheme, and you would have to apply by 31 December 2020.
-The UK government’s policy in the event of no deal is explained here.
+In the event of ‘no deal’ you will need to have been resident in the UK before it leaves the EU to apply to the Settlement Scheme, and you would have to apply by 31 December 2020.

 If you have been living in the UK continuously for five years, without spending more than six months outside the UK in any 12 month period you will get Settlement.
 If you have been living in the UK for less than this, you will get Pre-settlement and you can apply for Settlement when you meet the residence requirement.

 It is free to apply and further information about the scheme is available on the Government website.